 Kids are taught to believe in Santa, and they talk about him, as well as all their holiday gifts in the aftermath.
 And those that don’t get gifts are left to wonder what they did so wrong, and why they were deemed unworthy even though they may have tried to be so.

 One of the many, many seeds of character building, that can go so wrong.

 It's impossible to know, but I wonder what the ripples add up to, with things like this.

 David S. Chorney

 This is where I'm supposed to write something about myself.
 I still have some hair left.
 I am still undecided which I like better, photography or painting.
-Anything with melted cheese, seafood, or pasta in it, HAS to be good.
-I love the hunt of a finished piece of art that excites me.
+My four major food group are seafood, melted cheese, pasta, and Advil.
+I love the hunt of a finished piece of art.
 All quotes, essays, stories, and any other written piece on this website, are original and written by yours truly, unless otherwise noted.